SEC Logo

 SEC Network Symbol

-The rectangular fragment of the logo contains two inscriptions: “ESPN” and “NETWORK,” separated by a horizontal yellow line.
+The rectangular logo fragment contains two inscriptions: “ESPN” and “NETWORK,” separated by a horizontal yellow line.
 On the top line is the name of the American conglomerate that owns the television network.
 All letters are white, with the “S” and “P” merging at the top.
 Notably, the abbreviation is cut by a horizontal blue stripe, which makes the inscription difficult to read.
 The word “NETWORK” is completely yellow.
 It uses a low-contrast bold sans-serif typeface.

 Font and Colors